jess197/data_apifootball_project/README.md

 <b>3.</b> ```data_uploader.py``` - The `DataUploader` class is responsible for uploading data to an Amazon S3 (Simple Storage Service) bucket.

 <b>4.</b> ```main.py``` - The `main.py` script is the core component of the application.
-This script is responsible for orchestrating the process of collecting football events data from the Football API and uploading it to the S3 using the `DataUploader` class
+This script is responsible for orchestrating the process of collecting football events data from the Football API via `DataRequester` class and uploading it to the S3 using the `DataUploader` class

 #### 2.2 LOAD